JpDeathBlade/tid_vanguard/README.md

-# tid_vanguard
+# Project Vanguard

 *When a terrible threat rises, Guardians look to the Vanguard, the closest thing they have to a command structure.
 These elite veterans coordinate the reports of roaming Hunters, the analyses of cloistered Warlocks, and the instincts of grizzled Titans into a single plan of action*

-A list of blacklisted users for Destiny 2.
+A list of blacklisted users for Destiny 2 that third party applications can integrate to limit access to these users.